zdravkov/kendo-docs/mobile/icons.md

 > **Important:** Current WP8 versions do not support web fonts loaded from a local CSS when used in PhoneGap or HTML5 applications!
 Unfortunately there are no known workarounds yet.
 Use [images for icons](#custom-icons-in-wp8) when targeting WP8 applications.

-Kendo UI Mobile includes 34 integrated font icons, which can be used directly in a Kendo UI Mobile project by specifying a data-icon attribute with one of the following icon names
+Kendo UI Mobile includes 38 integrated font icons, which can be used directly in a Kendo UI Mobile project by specifying a `data-icon` attribute with one of the following icon names
 (supported by all Button widgets and the ListView items):

 <ul class="additional-icons">